microsoft/playwright-vscode/README.md

 <br>

-## Record from here
+## Record at cursor

-Record a new test snippet.
-This creates a new empty test file but the recording starts from the current browser state from the previous test instead of starting a new browser.
-This snippet can then be pasted into a previous test file so it can be properly run.
+This generates actions into the existing test at the current cursor position.
+You can run the test, position the cursor at the end of the test and continue generating the test.

 [Playwright]: https://playwright.dev "Playwright"